-For synchronization purposes, two SYN characters per second are inserted into the data stream while the SF is in text mode, or DLE SYN is inserted while in transparent mode.
+For synchronization purposes, two consecutive SYN characters are inserted into the data stream every second while the SF is in text mode.
+In transparent mode, a DLE SYN sequence is inserted every second (or more often, depending upon the speed and whether business machine clocking is used).